The Future of Exhibition Design Spaces

 The Degree show on Mars Project

-After consultation with Liverpool John Moores University, AVimmese were invited to tender a bid for creating a degree show during the Covid-19 pandemic.
+After consultation with Liverpool John Moores University, AVimmerse were invited to tender a bid for creating a degree show during the Covid-19 pandemic.
 During this unprecedented time, the University still wanted to provide undergraduate fine art students with a method of showcasing their work, as their degree show was effectively cancelled.

 The first meeting took place with the Liverpool School of Art and Design department head, Rory Macbeth, Co- Director of the Experimental Technologies Lab LJMU Mark Wright, and Programme Leader for the MA Immersive Arts, Peter Woodbridge.